rom-rb/rom-rb.org/source/doc-pages/learn/adapters/kafka.md

 #    ]
 ```

-Because producer and consumer connection to Kafka brokers are separated.
-That's why a command actually not reading messages and knows nothing about their partition and offset (defined by server).
-You have to read them explicitly if you need (but do you?).
+The producer and consumer connections to Kafka brokers are separated.
+A command doesn't read messages being written, and knows nothing about partitions and offsets that where assigned by the server.
+You have to read them explicitly if you need.

 ## Mappers